OfficeDev/office-js-docs-pr/docs/develop/make-office-web-add-in-compatible-with-existing-com-add-in.md

 1. Prompt the user to trust the web add-in.
 2. If trusted, the web add-in will install.
-3. Office hides the web add-in UI in the ribbon.
+3. Hide the web add-in UI in the ribbon.

 ### User uninstalls the COM add-in